-Recommendations Practical Steps Calendar (short, medium, or long term) Current reforms and initiatives supporting the recommendation Stakeholders International experience

-Recommendation 3 3: Enhancing the private secto r relation
+Recommendation Recommendation 3: Enhancing the private sector relation r relation

 Initiate a private Survey potential of existing Short term Water Law PWA A forum has to be in place in any

 sector stakeholder private sector promotes the start EQA partnership

 forum of a dialogue Association of Banks

 Trade and Commerce

 Engineers Association

 Contractors Association

 Development Entities

 Ministry of Finance and Planning

 Development Companies

-Recommendations Practical Steps Calendar (short, medium, or long term) Current reforms and initiatives supporting the recommendation Stakeholders International experience Recommendation Recommendation 4: Capacity Building in PPP contracts Introducing different PSP/PPP modalities Project portfolio identification Identify project applicability to PSP or PPP Project Preparation methodology Basic VfM methodology Introduce the social context of investment into VfM Procedure for preparing a contingency liability report PSP in place in the short term - one year Establishing a PPP Unit Ministerial Committee PWA Ministry of Finance and Planning PPP unit Entity responsible for public debt EQA WSRC EIB MED 5P advisory facility promotes and supports project development Need to be realistic in developing countries in expecting the private sector to cover the investment/ water service cost when accessibility of the poor to water is the target
+Recommendations Practical Steps Calendar (short, medium, or long term) Current reforms and initiatives supporting the recommendation Stakeholders International experience

+Recommendation Recommendation 4: Capacity Building in PPP contracts itracts Introducing Project portfolio identification PSP in place in Establishing a PPP Ministerial Committee EIB MED 5P advisory facility promotes and different PSP/PPP modalities Identify project applicability to PSP or PPP Project Preparation methodology Basic VfM methodology Introduce the social context of investment into VfM Procedure for preparing a contingency liability report the short term - one year μi PWA Ministry of Finance and Planning PPP unit Entity responsible for public debt EQA supports project development Need to be realistic in developing countries in expecting the private sector to cover the investment/ water service cost when accessibility of the poor to water is the target Recommendations Practical Steps Calendar (short, medium, or long term) Current reforms and initiatives supporting the recommendation Stakeholders International experience

-Recommendations Practical Steps Calendar (short, medium, or long term) Current reforms and initiatives supporting the recommendation Stakeholders International experience Recommendation 5: Tariff regulations and tariff policy Apply Law Provisions Consider the implications of having a unified tariff for bulk supply while costbased tariff is applied for retail Develop mechanisms to identify true cost of water in bulk and set up the process for the utilities to follow a uniform accounting system Conduct an affordability and willingness to pay study through public and multistakeholders' consultations, disaggregating gender, poor/middle income, etc. Develop a dynamic customer data base with a clear grievance mechanism.
-Medium (two years) The Water Law calls for preparing tariff regulations and policies PWA NWC Utilities WSRC EQA Cost recovery is a major indicator of a utility's success Different needs and interests are often linked to gender and reflected in willingness to pay.
+Recommendation 5 Recommendation 5: Tariff regulations and tariff policy policy Apply Law Develop mechanisms to Medium (two The Water Law calls PWA Cost recovery is a major indicator of a Provisions identify true cost of water in years) for preparing tariff NWC utility's success Consider the implications of having a unified tariff for bulk supply while cost- based tariff is applied for retail bulk and set up the process for the utilities to follow a uniform accounting system Conduct an affordability and willingness to pay study through public and multi- stakeholders' consultations, disaggregating gender, poor/middle income, etc. Develop a dynamic customer data base with a clear grievance mechanism. regulations and policies Utilities WSRC EQA Different needs and interests are often linked to gender and reflected in willingness to pay.
 Ensuring both female and male voices are heard can very meaningful.

-Recommendations Practical Steps Calendar (short, medium, or long term) Current reforms and initiatives supporting the recommendation Stakeholders International experience Recommendation 6: Financial self-sufficiency of water entities Apply Law provisions Assess the financial relationship between the entities (the flow of money) Identify single points of subsidy Use tariff studies data Long (5-year target is set by law) The 2014 Strategy for financial sustainability identifies revenue sources for the water entities Future shift from government and donor funding to consumer tariffs, self-funding, and indirect funding PWA WRSC NWC EQA Utilities Standard practice is to generate additional revenues from: - increased productivity (rather than merely collecting fees), - organisational restructuring and rationalisation, - reducing leakages, - more efficient collection of tariffs, and regional spread towards the agglomeration with increasing population density.
+Recommendations Practical Steps Calendar (short, medium, or long term) Current reforms and initiatives supporting the recommendation Stakeholders International experience Recommendation ( Recommendation 6: Financial self-sufficiency of water entities water entities ------------------ -- --- --- -------------- --- Apply Law Assess the financial guog The 2014 Strategy PWA Standard practice is to generate additional provisions relationship between the (5-year target for financial WRSC revenues from: entities (the flow of money) is set by law) sustainability NWC - increased productivity (rather than Idontify civalo nointe of identifies revenue EQA merely collecting fees), subsidy sources for the Utilities - organisational restructuring and Anicane water entities rationalisation, Use tariff studies data Future shift from government and donor funding to consumer tariffs, self-funding, and indirect funding reducing leakages, more efficient collection of tariffs, and regional spread towards the agglomeration with increasing population density.
+Recommendations Practical Steps Calendar (short, medium, or long term) Current reforms and initiatives supporting the recommendation Stakeholders International experience

+PAGE 63

+WATER GOVERNANCE IN PALESTINE: SECTOR REFORM TO INCLUDE PRIVATE SECTOR PARTICIPATION